tobyweston/essential_acceptance_testing/manuscript/part2/problems-it-fixes.md

 By stability, I mean that the goal for the next week or so is well known and the team know where they're heading and why.
 They're free from process distraction.
 With it, scope creep and fire fighting can be kept to a minimum and the team is free to focus on multiple, small, achievable deliveries.

-Having an established process like the story delivery life cycle can give structure to delivery and contribute to sustainable pace.
+Having an established process like the story delivery lifecycle can give structure to delivery and contribute to sustainable pace.
 Such a process certainly offers clear boundaries and check points.
 Crossing them helps establish a rhythm or cadence and gives the team a chance to celebrate in what they've achieved.
 People know where they stand.

 Compare this to the prospect of working on a large multi-feature chunk of work with no clear goals and no end in sight.
 Morale and discipline suffer.
 It goes against the the constancy of purpose Deming warns of when talking about the Seven Deadly Diseases.